rhuss/rhuss.github.io/_posts/2018-07-05-dmp-not-so-bad.md

 The [article][post] ditches two docker-maven-plugins before it promotes Docker multi-stage builds for some reasons.

-To be honest, I think both approaches have their benefits, but let me comment first on two arguments given with respect to the [fabric8io/docker-maven-plugin][dmp-git].
+To be honest, I think both approaches have their benefits, but let me comment first on two arguments given concerning the [fabric8io/docker-maven-plugin][dmp-git].

-> There have been cases in the past where Docker has broken compatibility even between its own client and server, so a Maven plugin that uses the same API will instantly break as well.
+> There have been cases in the past where Docker has broken compatibility even between its client and server, so a Maven plugin that uses the same API will instantly break as well.

-This compatibility issue might be true especially if you use a typed approach to access the Docker REST API which is used by various Docker client libraries.
-As explained in the post, fabric8 d-m-p accesses the Docker daemon directly without any client library.
+This compatibility issue might be right especially if you use a typed approach to access the Docker REST API which is used by various Docker client libraries.
+As explained in the post, fabric8 d-m-p accesses the Docker daemon directly without any client library and with not marshalling.
 This is because it accesses only the parts required for the plugin's feature set, which also means that json responses are handled in a very defensive and untyped way.

 And yes, there was one issue in the early days in 2014 with a backwards-incompatible API change from Docker.
 This issue could be fixed quite quickly because d-m-p hadn't to wait for a client library to be updated.
-However, since then there never has been any issue and for the core functionality that d-m-p uses.
+However, since then there never has been an issue and for the core functionality that d-m-p uses.

 I think the relevance of Docker API incompatibilities is exaggerated in this blog post.